AlanFermat/AlanFermat.github.io/_posts/2017-07-22-Neural-Network.markdown

 ## Can you show me an example?

-We will illustrate the application of a simple 3-layer aritifical neural network in approximating inverse function __f(x) = 1/x__.
+We will illustrate the application of a simple 3-layer aritificial neural network in approximating inverse function __f(x) = 1/x__.

 Source codes are uploaded <a href="https://github.com/AlanFermat/Blogs/tree/master/OneOverX">here</a>.